SomeWeekendReading/someweekendreading.github.io/_posts/2025-12-04-absurdities-night.md

 The first bit of text shows that, if you type just "ssh", you get the help text for how to run ssh.
 The second bit of text shows that, if you type "&szlig;h", MacOS translates "&szlig;" to "ss" and you get the same thing!
-(NT folk who are on-members of the computer-oriented nerd tribe will just have to take my word for it that this is amazing and hilarious.)
+(NT folk who are non-members of the neurodivergent computer-oriented tribe of icky nerds will just have to take my word for it that this is amazing and hilarious.)

 <a href="{{ site.baseurl }}/images/sharp-ssh.jpg"><img src="{{ site.baseurl }}/images/sharp-ssh-thumb.jpg" width="400" height="185" alt="Yes indeed: in MacOS Monterey 26.1, as of 2025-Dec-03, '&szlig;h' is recognized as 'ssh'" title="Yes indeed: in MacOS Monterey 26.1, as of 2025-Dec-03, '&szlig;h' is recognized as 'ssh'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 So I couldn't just take his word for it, I _had_ to try it.
 Here is the evidence on my